WQLL: History

 After 13 years with the "big band"/"swing" musical programming (an unusually long time in the frequently unstable, changeable radio broadcasting industry), in June 2006, WWLG became WVIE, billed as "V-1370, The Voice", a talk station aimed at women with programming from Joy Browne, Laura Ingraham, Tammy Bruce, Laura Schlessinger, and longtime TV talk show host Sally Jessy Raphael.
 By late 2007, Bruce and Raphael had been dropped in favor of non-female oriented / general talk radio programming with conservative viewpoints such as Mancow Muller, Glenn Beck, and Phil Hendrie.
 On September 8, 2008, WVIE moved to a sports talk format, advertised as "Fox Sports Radio 1370".

 After two and a half years, in May 2011, WVIE began moving away from the sports format, adding the long-form news/features program "America's Morning News" (syndicated by Talk Radio Network) in morning drive time from 5 to 9 a.m., and returned to the "V-1370" branding.
 That July, WVIE dropped its locally oriented sports talk shows in favor of carrying "America's Radio News", an all-news network, complementing its sister conservative talk station on the AM dial at WCBM (680); nighttime and weekend programming were still provided by Fox Sports Radio.

 A little more than a year later, August 6, 2012, WVIE changed its format to oldies/classic hits, branded as "Q-1370", returning a bit to its previous years from 1993-2006 as WWLG with the 1930s and 1940s era music, only now also supplemented with the tunes from the next two decades of the 1950s and 1960s of the "rock and roll" era with what became known as "oldies" (also occasionally known as "goodies"), with now antique and classic vinyl 45 rpm records.
 WQLL is now using Classic Hits (Westwood One) programming service for its format & also broadcasting UMBC Retrievers men's basketball games from Catonsville/Arbutus's University of Maryland at Baltimore County.
 On August 7, 2012, the station's callsign was officially changed to WQLL.
 In September 2013, WQLL added a new translator, W260BV, now broadcasting/transmitting from White Marsh, Maryland in eastern Baltimore County and Bel Air, Maryland in neighboring Harford County on 99.9 FM and rebranded itself as "Q-1370 AM & 99.9 FM" with simultaneous broadcasting on both wavelengths.
 On May 16, 2016, WQLL added a live, local morning drive program headed by Baltimore radio veteran Steve Rouse ("Rouse and Company").
 This show lasted for over a year with Steve's Radio partners, Tracy Hart and Pat O'Neill.
 In July 2017, Rouse retired from the station for medical reasons.
 Supporting players "Hart and O'Neill" continued and - upon Hart's exit - O'Neill became the sole host.
 O'Neill moved to afternoon drive (2:00 - 6:00pm until he resigned in August 2019 to pursue other interests.

+In September 2026, WQLL changed their format from black-oriented news to sports, branded as "Fox Sports Baltimore".